By Dan Howdle | Monday, June 29th 2020

-In some instances, you can – but sometimes there can be a monthly charge.
+Generally speaking, in some instances, you can – but sometimes there can be a monthly charge to keep it.
 The fact of the matter is your email address is not transferable like your landline or mobile phone number is.
 Unless you're using a third-party webmail address, chances are you'll lose that address and, after a period, all the contents of that email account, including any contacts or photographs you have in there.

 If you've switched broadband from BT to another company, you'll be able to keep your BT email address, but there is a catch – after 60 days you will have to subscribe to BT Premium Mail, and that is going to cost you money every month.

 That's the only option when it comes to BT, so if you don't want to pay for a monthly subscription to your email account, you will have to set up a new account elsewhere.